-Environmental Exposure: although benzene exposure normally occurs in the workplace, there have been many instances of industrial discharge, disposal of products containing benzene, and gasoline leaks from underground storage tanks that have released benzene into our soil and water supplies, thus creating environmental benzene exposure situations.
+Environmental Exposure: although long-term benzene exposure normally occurs in the workplace, there have been prior results of industrial discharge, disposal of products containing benzene, and gas leaks from underground storage tanks that have released benzene into our crude oil and water supplies, thus creating environmental benzene exposure limits.

 Consumer Exposure: some household products, such as glues, cleaning products, detergents, art supplies, and paint strippers, contain benzene.
 In addition, there has recently been quite a bit of news surrounding the discovery of benzene in soda and soft drinks.

-There are Acute (short-term) and Chronic (long-term) side effects to a person being exposed to the chemical.
+There are potential acute (short-term) and chronic (long-term exposure) side effects when a person is exposed.
 Benzene has been linked to the following: